Extending valuations to the field of rational functions using pseudo-monotone sequences: Geometrical interpretation

 This is an immediate consequence of the definition of $z$ and $c$, and the claim is proved.

 The last point follows by the fact that $\theta(\alpha+yc)=\pi\left(\frac{\alpha+yc-\alpha}{c}\right)=\pi(y)=x$. \end{proof}

-If $k$ is algebraically closed (in particular, if $K$ is algebraically closed), then all irreducible polynomials of $k[t]$ are linear; thus, Proposition \ref{prop:linearquoz} describe all subextensions of $V_F$.
-When $k$ is not algebraically closed, on the other hand, it follows that some of the extensions of $k$ to $k(t)$ cannot be obtained by pseudo-divergent sequences contained in $K$; however, we can construct them by using pseudo-divergent sequences in $\overline{K}$ with respect to a fixed extension of $V$.
+If $k$ is algebraically closed (in particular, if $K$ is algebraically closed), then all irreducible polynomials of $k[t]$ are linear; thus, Proposition \ref{prop:linearquoz} describes all the subextensions of $V_F$.
+When $k$ is not algebraically closed, on the other hand, it follows that some of the valuation rings of $k(t)$ containing $k$ cannot be obtained by pseudo-divergent sequences contained in $K$ in the same way as in Proposition \ref{prop:linearquoz}; however, we can construct them by using pseudo-divergent sequences in $\overline{K}$ with respect to a fixed extension of $V$.

 Given an extension $u$ of $v$ to $\overline{K}$ we denote by $\mathcal D(U)$ the \emph{decomposition group} of $U$ in $\Gal(\overline{K}/K)$, that is, $\mathcal D(U)=\{\sigma\in \Gal(\overline{K}/K) \mid \sigma(U)=U\}$. \begin{prop} Let $W$ be an extension of $V$ to $K(X)$ which is properly contained in $V_F$, and suppose that $\pi(W)=k[t]_{(f(t))}$ for some nonlinear irreducible $f\in k[t]$.
 Let $u$ be an extension of $v$ to $\overline{K}$. \begin{enumerate}[(a)] \item There exists $z\in\mathcal{L}_F^u$ such that $W=U_{D_z}\cap K(X)$, where $D_z\subset \mathring B_u(z,\delta)\subset \overline K$ is pseudo-divergent. \end{enumerate} Let $\overline{\pi}:U_F\to \overline{k}(t)$ be the canonical residue map. \begin{enumerate}[(a),resume] \item $\overline{\theta}(z)=\overline{\pi}\left(\frac{z-\alpha}{c}\right)$ is a zero of $f(t)$. \item Let $z,w\in\mathcal L_F^u$.
 Then the following are equivalent: \begin{enumerate}[(i)] \item $U_{D_z}\cap K(X)=U_{D_w}\cap K(X)$; \item $\overline{\theta}(z)$ and $\overline{\theta}(w)$ are conjugate over $k$; \item $\rho(z)-w\in cM_U$ for some $\rho\in\mathcal D(U)$. \end{enumerate} In particular, the number of extensions of $W$ to $\overline{K}(X)$ is equal to the number of distinct roots of $f$ in $\overline{k}$. \end{enumerate} \end{prop}